AsharMoin/SyncShift/README.md

 - Facilitate direct communication with management through an integrated chat room

-## Contributing
+## APIs Used

-Contributions to this project are welcome!
-Feel free to submit issues and pull requests to help improve the extension.
+This project utilizes the following APIs:

+- [FullCalendar API](https://fullcalendar.io/docs) for creating and managing interactive calendars.

 ## License